Tracker Pixel for Entry

 alicia@hpr1.com

-A new one-act play inspired by patients buried in the Old Cemetery at the Jamestown State Hospital will tour festivals in Omaha, St. Louis and Indianapolis after a Grand Forks debut at Empire Arts Center on August 3.
+A new one-act play inspired by patients buried in the cemetery at the North Dakota State Hospital in Jamestown will tour festivals in Omaha, St. Louis and Indianapolis after shows at Central Lakes College in Brainerd August 1 and at Empire Arts Center in Grand Forks on August 3.
 North Dakota playwright Kathleen Coudle-King wrote the play, titled “There’s Something I Must Tell You,” over the course of two years, funded in part by grants from the ND Council on the Arts.

 It’s inspired by stories pulled from the hospital’s files from the 1800s and early 1900s.
 Although the play features voices from the past, Coudle-King hopes it will provide a way for contemporary audiences to discuss mental illness.